Jump to Main Content Jump to Secondary Content

 Public Water Quality

-Click here for recent AQUA PFOA/PFOS monitoring results.
+Click here for recent AQUA PA PFOA/PFOS monitoring results.

 Click here for Pennsylvania Department of Environmental Protection’s information on PFAS in Pennsylvania.